Intimacy

 Quite a few people feel guilty about masturbating when they have a partner.
 "Isn't it disrespectful to my partner?"
 "Is my sex drive too strong?"
 "Will they think I'm not satisfied with them?"
 These anxieties stem from the false premise that "if you have a partner, masturbation should be unnecessary."

-According to research by the Kinsey Institute, about 70% of partnered adults masturbate regularly.
+Large-scale sexuality research shows that about 70% of partnered adults masturbate regularly.
 Even among those who are satisfied with their sex life with their partner, the proportion is virtually unchanged.
 In other words, masturbation is not a "substitute" for partnered sex but an independent sexual activity.
+It occurs naturally even in relationships with a healthy relationship and high satisfaction.

 Why Both Are Needed